 This post contains affiliate links.
 When you purchase through our links, we may earn a commission.

-This harissa beef stuffed eggplant recipe is the one you want to try before the eggplant season is over.
+This harissa beef stuffed eggplant recipe is one you want to try before the eggplant season is over.
+With beef stuffed eggplant, it combines the vibrancy of the late summer with its ripe eggplants with the warmth and comfort of the autumn that come from cumin and cinnamon.
 Delish!

 My love affair with eggplant started when I was a little girl.
 My mum would make fried eggplant and tomato stacks flavoured simply with salt, pepper, garlic and mayonnaise.